-- The cause of the lack of capacity is treatable, for example, with medication or therapy. - The lack of capacity will decrease over time, for example, the person loses capacity temporarily because of a sudden shock. - The person learns new skills or undergoes new experiences to cope with an intellectual disability so as to increase understanding and ability to make certain decisions.
+- The cause of the lack of capacity is treatable, for example, with medication or therapy. - The person may regain capacity over time, for example, the person loses capacity temporarily because of a sudden shock. - The person learns new skills or undergoes new experiences to cope with an intellectual disability so as to increase understanding and ability to make certain decisions.